Datagen-Project/Whitepaper-2.0/README.md

 Web3 flourished to correct the shortcomings of centralized Web2, exactly like Crypto flourished to correct the shortcomings of centralized money and DeFi the mistakes of centralized finance {6,7}.
 When Web3, Crypto or DeFi projects resort to use centralized tools for their critically important inner works they are undermining not only the ideal decentralization principles that sparked the Web3 revolution, but also their products’ security, resiliency, transparency{8}.
-Web3 applications and PoS validators are still heavily reliant on centralized computational stacks.
+Web3 applications and Proof of Stake (or "PoS") validators are still heavily reliant on centralized computational stacks.
 As cloud computing is the deepest and one of the most critical layers for any Web3 project, the overreliance on them is posing a strategical risk for any Web3 project (e.g. PoS blockchains, a decentralized metaverse or a privacy friendly search engine) making them more vulnerable to censorship, downtime and efficiency issues.

-The Datagen network, is a blockchain-based GPU/CPU cloud computing infrastructure for on-chain computation.
-It will include a Layer1 and a Layer2 substrate-based blockchains, with an asynchronous randomized consensus protocol, that will allow low-latency and efficient computation, with a higher degree of decentralization, even at the hardware level.
+**The Datagen network, is a blockchain-based GPU/CPU Cloud Computing infrastructure for on-chain computation.
+It will include a Layer1 and a Layer2 substrate-based blockchains, with an asynchronous randomized consensus protocol, that will allow low-latency and efficient computation, with a higher degree of decentralization, even at the hardware level.**
 In this whitepaper we will explain the general design principles of the Datagen architecture and how the above stated characteristics can be achieved.
 But, before, we need to explain what is already there and what the Datagen infrastructure is not.
 Why and how, choosing different paths, the Datagen infrastructure can be better equipped to reach the goals of speed, efficiency, and improved uptime with a rigorous decentralization process.